sana-18/PrepMate-AI-Interview-Prep-Chatbot/README.md

 # PrepMate - AI Interview Preparation Chatbot

 ## About
 PrepMate is a conversational chatbot capable of answering technical questions, explaining complex concepts, and guiding users with structured recommendations aligned to IT job requirements.
-It helps users prepare for IT interviews and improve their knowledge in programming, databases, networking, AI/ML, cloud, and more.
+It helps users prepare for IT interviews and more.

-Built with Python, Django, LLama model, and Grok API integration.
+This project was completed as part of the Python Programming module at the National Institute of Posts & Telecommunications (INPT), Rabat..

 ---